fion-chai/Front-End-Project-Colors/README.md

-# Front End Project - Colors
+# Front End Project: Colors

 This is a front-end project created using HTML, CSS and Javasript.